 Chef Q&A: Sergio Juarez of Tortilla Republic

-Tortilla Republic is known for its bold, fresh flavors and modern Mexican dishes that pair well with their very popular spicy margaritas.
-The restaurant reflects a polished aesthetic inspired by the owner’s travels to Mexico.
-The sophisticated chic setting with a spectacular patio offers an intimate and relaxed atmosphere.
+Tortilla Republic is known for bold, fresh flavors and modern Mexican dishes that pair well with their very popular spicy margaritas.
+The restaurant reflects a polished aesthetic inspired by the owner’s travels to Mexico, while the sophisticated setting and spectacular patio offer guests an intimate and relaxed atmosphere.

 What is unique about the restaurant & the dishes you serve?